wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 The MapFig Leaflet Maps main features are:

 * Markers, Lines, and Polygons
+* Works with any map provider (OpenStreetMap, Google, MapBox, BING, etc..)
-* On-Map creation and editing
+* On-Map creation and editing (See exactly how your map will look as you create it, no need to refresh or reload page)
+* Integrated Address/Location auto-complete to place your markers
-* Add as many markers and shapes to maps as you wish to.
+* Add as many markers and shapes to maps as you wish to
+* Unimited maps
+* Select options (base map, zoom, etc..) for each map you create, so each map is just how you want it.
 * Add Maps to Posts and Pages via button
-* Works with any map provider (OpenStreetMap, Google, MapBox, BING, etc..)
 * 100+ Font Awesome Marker icons
 * Create Custom Map Provider Groupings
 * Standard or Modal InfoBox see [screenshots] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/)